|Nutrition Facts (per serving)|

 Begin by brining the chicken.
-Add the chicken and buttermilk to a ziplock bag and refrigerate.
+Add the chicken and buttermilk to a resealable food-safe bag and refrigerate.
 As for time, it's best if the chicken stays in the buttermilk for 48 hours, but overnight will work too.

 Once the chicken has soaked up the buttermilk, it's time to fry.
-Heat enough oil to cover the chicken to 360 degrees.
+Heat enough oil to cover the chicken to 360 F.

 Meanwhile, in a shallow dish mix the flour, salt, and pepper and set aside.
 Remove the chicken from the brine and let the excess liquid fall off.
 Dredge the chicken in the flour mixture, then back in the buttermilk, and then back in the flour again.